RetroPie/RetroPie-Docs/docs/Sound-Issues.md

 * Update the retroarch.cfg file with audio_out_rate = 44100
 Using that config the ALSA sound coming from the headphone jack is a lot clearer and has a lot less static.

+## Users Configurations

+You can post your configuration here to give other people an idea about what kind of audio they can expect with certain settings.
+Interesting parameters might be
+* HDMI/analog
+* ARM frequency
+* emulator core
+* eventually parameters set in /etc/retroarch.cfg
+* perceived audio quality, problems